Who am I?

 Since it exposes transformational relationships, the algebraic approach lends itself well to the analysis of music that involves z-related sets, whether twelve-tone music based on rows with discrete hexachords that are z-related, or other non-serial music that prominently features z-related sets as motivic harmonies.
 In my own work I use the theory to analyze twentieth-century works by composers including Schoenberg, Berg, Carter and Berio.
 Overall, the theory exposes that transformational networks involving z-related sets are not only possible, but are altogether relevant to the analysis of music that involves such harmonies.

-Though my time is mostly wrapped up by Epicom, I am generally available for hire as an independent web service technician.
-If you need help setting up a server or need a bug fixed on your website, feel free to contact me and I can provide an estimate.
+Though my time is mostly wrapped up by my day job, I my am generally available as an independent contractor for application development or systems administration.
+Feel free to contact me and I can provide an estimate.

 My services come at a rate of $100/hour.